 ‘If a man takes his sister, his father’s daughter or his mother’s daughter, and sees her nakedness and she sees his nakedness, it is a wicked thing.
 And they shall be cut off in the sight of their people.
 He has uncovered his sister’s nakedness.
 He shall bear his guilt.
 If a man lies with a woman during her sickness and uncovers her nakedness, he has exposed her flow, and she has uncovered the flow of her blood.
 Both of them shall be cut off from their people.
 ‘You shall not uncover the nakedness of your mother’s sister nor of your father’s sister, for that would uncover his near of kin.
 They shall bear their guilt.
 If a man lies with his uncle’s wife, he has uncovered his uncle’s nakedness.
 They shall bear their sin; they shall die childless.
 If a man takes his brother’s wife, it is an unclean thing.
 He has uncovered his brother’s nakedness.
 They shall be childless.

 a.
 If a man takes his sister, his father’s daughter or his mother’s daughter: The specific laws against incest were more completely explained in Leviticus 18:6-18.
 Here, penalties against these sins are stated.

 b.
 They shall be cut off in the sight of their people: The penalty for these sins was not death, as in most of the sexual sins previously mentioned in this chapter.
-Rather, the penalty for these this was that the offending parties would be cut off – that is, driven out.
-They were exiled or sanctioned within Israel until the sin was repented of, atoned for, or cleansed through a ceremonial cleansing.
+Rather, the penalty for these sins was that the offending parties would be cut off – that is, driven out.
+They were exiled from Israel or excluded from the community within Israel until the sin was repented of, atoned for, or cleansed through a ceremonial cleansing.

 c.
 They shall bear their sin; they shall die childless: The last two sins in this section (sexual activity with an aunt or adultery) bear penalties that seem to belong to God alone – they shall be childless.